About these Terms

 15. Assignment and subcontracting

-15.1 WorkArc may assign, transfer, or subcontract any of its rights or obligations without the Client's prior consent, provided that WorkArc remains responsible for the performance of the Services.
+15.1 WorkArc may assign, transfer, or subcontract any of its rights or obligations under an Agreement or these Standard Terms without the Client's prior consent, provided that WorkArc remains responsible for the performance of the Services.

-15.2 The Client may not assign or transfer any right or obligation under an Agreement without WorkArc's prior written consent (not to be unreasonably withheld).
-The Client remains liable for its obligations despite any approved assignment or transfer.
+15.2 The Client may not assign or transfer any of its rights or obligations under an Agreement without WorkArc's prior written consent, which will not be unreasonably withheld.

 16. Dispute resolution

-16.1 Before taking any court action, the parties must use best efforts to resolve any dispute under or in connection with the Agreement (a Dispute) through good faith negotiations.
-Any settlement must be recorded in writing and signed by both parties to be binding.
+16.1 Good faith negotiation.
+The parties will use reasonable endeavours to resolve any dispute arising under or relating to an Agreement or these Standard Terms (a Dispute) through good faith negotiation between senior representatives of each party.
+Any settlement reached through negotiation must be recorded in writing and signed by both parties to be binding.

-16.2 If the parties cannot resolve a Dispute by negotiation within 10 Business Days, either party may, by written notice, require the Dispute to be referred to mediation on the following terms:
+16.2 Mediation.
+If the parties cannot resolve a Dispute through negotiation within 10 Business Days of the Dispute being raised in writing, either party may require the Dispute to be referred to mediation by giving written notice to the other party.
+The mediation will be conducted on the following terms:

-- (a) the mediation must be conducted in accordance with the Mediation Protocol of AMINZ then in force, or any protocol that replaces it;
+- (a) the mediation will be conducted in accordance with the Mediation Protocol of AMINZ then in force, or any protocol that replaces it;

-- (c) the mediation must take place in Auckland, New Zealand;
+- (c) the mediation will take place in Auckland, New Zealand, at a venue determined by the mediator;

-- (d) each party must bear its own legal and preparation costs, and the parties must share the mediator's fees equally; and
+- (d) each party will bear its own legal and preparation costs, and the parties will share the mediator's fees equally; and

-- (e) any settlement must be recorded in writing and signed by both parties to be binding.
+- (e) any settlement reached through mediation must be recorded in writing and signed by both parties to be binding.

-16.3 Neither party may commence formal proceedings in relation to a Dispute unless it has complied with this clause 16, except that either party may at any time:
+16.3 Formal proceedings.
+Neither party may commence formal legal proceedings in relation to a Dispute unless it has complied with the procedure set out in this clause 16, except that either party may:

 - (a) seek urgent interlocutory relief;